Residential Property Bridging Finance

 Leasehold property with a defective lease

-Sometimes novice landlords don’t use proper solicitors to draw up lease agreements.
-A poorly done lease in the land registry can result in a lenders rejection for that property.
+Sometimes, novice landlords don’t use proper solicitors to draw up lease agreements.
+A poorly done lease in the land registry can result in a lender’s rejection of that property.

 Properties with Boundary disputes or other legal problems

-Planning applications need to be done correctly, or a lender may find the property unfit to a mortgage.
+Planning applications must be done correctly, or a lender may find the property unfit for a mortgage.
 Buy to let lenders don’t like properties with boundary disputes either.

 Open Bridging Finance